CEO-DC: Driving Decarbonization in HPC Data Centers with Actionable Insights: CEO-DC: A Decision Framework for Balancing Carbon and Economic Interests

-We classify the factors that influence the DC procurement decision into: (1) the embodied emissions of platforms, (2) a benchmark suite representing the applications planned in the DC, and (3) contextual variables such as electricity price, CI, compute pricing, and expected demand growth.
+We classify the factors that influence the DC procurement decision into: (1) the LCA used when evaluating the embodied footprint of platforms, (2) a benchmark suite representing the applications planned in the DC, (3) contextual variables such as electricity price, CI, compute pricing, and expected demand growth, and (4) sustainability goals.